JaspervanderSter/IntuitiveScrumBoards/README.md

-# BetterScrumBoards
+# Intuitive Scrum Boards
-Better Scrum Boards App for Monday.com
+Intuitive Scrum Boards App for Monday.com

 ## Introduction
-Better Scrum Boards (BSB) is an app providing Board Views to Monday.com for teams using Scrum.
+Intuitive Scrum Boards is an app providing Board Views to Monday.com for teams using Scrum.
 As of now, there has been one Board View implemented: the Sprint Board.

 ## Installation